Sketch of the Guantanamo Bay courtroom by Janet Hamlin.

 McCall said that concluding otherwise would give a Secretary of Defense “absolute veto power” over any act he disagrees with, which would be "wholly inconsistent with the delegation of independence” that Austin gave Escallier when appointing her.

 McCall’s ruling came on the day the legal teams, judicial staff, victim family members, NGO observers and media arrived on Guantanamo Bay to continue pretrial hearings in the case.
-The judge had planned to hear arguments on the disputed plea deals on Monday, however, this past weekend’s travel to the U.S. Naval Base was postponed by storms threatening the Caribbean.
+The judge had planned to hear arguments on the disputed plea deals on Monday, however, the prior weekend’s travel to the U.S. Naval Base was postponed by storms threatening the Caribbean.

-Earlier this week, McCall informed the parties that he did not, in fact, need to hear oral arguments on the plea deals at the hearing, which is now set to start Thursday morning.
-Instead, the government will present its final witness, Dr. Michael Welner, in the suppression litigation for al Baluchi.
+At the start of the travel week, McCall informed the parties that he did not, in fact, need to hear oral arguments on the plea deals at the hearing, which began Thursday morning.
+Instead, the government moved forward with its final witness, Dr. Michael Welner, in the suppression litigation for al Baluchi.
 His team contends that the confessions al Baluch gave to FBI agents on Guantanamo Bay in January 2007 should be suppressed due to his past torture by the CIA and the FBI’s role in the CIA interrogation program.
-Welner is expected to support the government’s contention that al Baluchi provided his statements voluntarily.
+The government has called Welner to support its contention that al Baluchi provided his statements voluntarily.

 Alka Pradhan, a lawyer for al Baluchi, said that her client remains in negotiations with the government over a possible plea deal.
 His team has previously said that al Baluchi wants guarantees related to his rehabilitation for the past torture.